voucherifyio/voucherify-java-sdk/README.md

   - Added `holderRole` to `QualificationsOptionFilters` model
   - Added support for POST `/v1/segments` and GET `/v1/segments/{segmentId}`
   - Added support for GET `/v1/promotions/tiers` and GET `/client/v1/promotions/tiers`
-  - Added support for GET `/v1/vouchers`
+  - Added support for GET and POST `/v1/vouchers`
+  - Added support for POST and PUT `/v1/vouchers/{code}`
   - ❗❗❗ BREAKING CHANGES ❗❗❗:
     - Removed `totalAppliedDiscountAmount` from OrderItemCalculated model
     - Model `RewardsCreateRequestBody`.attributes will now be `RewardsCreateRequestBodyAttributes` instead of `object`